Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 - Can be canceled in any time
 - Don't interfere with active printing
 - Easily wired if BTIO is installed
+- Compatible with "Voron skirt inserts" for multiple power / can combination
 ***

 ***